 Weighing multiple options in response to unpredictable situations should free the mind up to be more creative.
 In fact, that is why astronauts simulate so many alternatives: they never know exactly when they might have to improvise with very little time available.
 And when they do, there is even less time to stop and think about what to do.
 Seconds count, and the response becomes instant and instinctive, because the stimulus has been seen before in the simulations.

-At another level, the underlying awareness of constant danger, coupled with the boredom that accompanies isolation might actually support artistic creativity (Peldszus et al., 2014).
+At another level, the underlying awareness of constant danger, coupled with the boredom that accompanies isolation might actually support artistic creativity (Peldszus et al., 2014)3.
 As one example, consider Chris Hadfield's cover of David Bowie's classic, “A Space Oddity.”
 Playing the guitar while floating weightless throughout the International Space Station, Hadfield does a credible job of creating a watchable music video.
-Nicole Stott had begun painting before her astronaut career, but has been working almost full-time as an artist since her retirement from NASA.
+Nicole Stott had begun painting before her astronaut career, but has been working almost full-time as an artist since her retirement from NASA4.